 Ceramic as an essential material for oxygen measurement on the ISS

 To material researchers, the Electromagnetic Levitator (EML) research lab is one of the most important facilities on the International Space Station (ISS).
 Demands placed on the materials used in it are therefore high and extremely relevant for the smooth functioning of the facility and the research findings gained from it.
-From 2025, KYOCERA Fineceramics Europe GmbH will be supplying DEGUSSIT zirconium oxide tubes for the extension of the EML on the ISS.
+From 2025, KYOCERA Fineceramics Europe GmbH will be supplying tubes made of DEGUSSIT zirconium oxide for the extension of the EML on the ISS.
 The ceramic products help measure oxygen and are part of a new research facility that is constantly being expanded.

 The Levitator is a 360 kg facility in the materials science laboratory in the Columbus module and was brought to the ISS in 2014 by the ATV-5 (automated transfer vehicle) "Georges Lemaître", an unmanned supply spacecraft.
 After it arrived, the system was installed and commissioned by Alexander Gerst who also supervised the sample processing.
 The EML is controlled and monitored by the DLR Microgravity User Support Centre (MUSC) in Cologne.
 Since its commissioning, the EML facility has achieved valuable results in the field of materials science research and will continue to be supported by the clients ESA and DLR in the future and expanded with new functionalities.
 In the context of the European Space Agency's (ESA)1 funding program, the EML will be expanded to include an oxygen measurement and control system (EML OCS - EML Oxygen Sensing and Control System) which is currently undergoing extensive testing and is expected to be transported to the ISS at the end of 2024.
 This will allow additional measurements under a specifically adjustable oxygen atmosphere.